hannahilea/hannahilea.github.io/blog/birdnet-setup/src.md

 </figure>
 </div>

 Once powered, both the analysis service and web server will start right away, and the Pi will autoconnect to the Wi-Fi network for which you configured it.
-This means that you will be able to see the BirdNet-Pi website that your Pi is serving by going to the address `birdnet-<pi_identifier>.local` in a web browser on another device---phone, laptop---that is connected to the same Wi-Fi network!
+This means that you will be able to see the BirdNET-Pi website that your Pi is serving by going to the address `birdnet-<pi_identifier>.local` in a web browser on another device---phone, laptop---that is connected to the same Wi-Fi network!

 Optional niceties: